top of page

 [Location: Salka, SK]

-Day 1:
+Day 1

-Day 2:
+Day 2

-Day 3:
+Day 3

-Day 4:
+Day 4

-Excursion to the Vadas Thermal Bath (in Párkány) and sightseeing at the Basilica (in Esztergom).
-Day 5: Workshop for knowledge sharing and summarizing experiences, photography and filming, and publishing on the organizations' social media platforms.
-Compilation of documentation and preparation of the Budapest project day's presentation.
-Introduction to Szalka folk dance and music (zither orchestra), followed by conversations with local participants.
+Workshop on knowledge sharing and summarizing experiences, photography and filming, and posting on the organizations' social media platforms.
+Compiling documentation and preparing for the project day presentation in Budapest.
+Introduction to Salka folk dance and folk music (zither band), followed by discussions with local participants.
+Travel to Budapest.

 3